Drakaniia/nexus/plan.md

 ## Updating

-WinLauncher checks for updates automatically every 24 hours.
+Nexus checks for updates automatically every 24 hours.
 You can also manually check:
 1. Right-click system tray icon
 2. Click "Check for Updates"